cse110-sp24-group2/cse110-sp24-group2/admin/misc/dev-README.md

 ### Finding Stored Files on The Release Version (Mac)

 - `npm run package` creates a build.
-The following JSON in `package.json` is relevant, but please google the `electron-builder` pacakge.
+The following JSON in `package.json` is also relevant for this npm script, but please google the `electron-builder` pacakge to understand the keywords.

 ```json
 "build": {